andreyDavid/andreyDavid/README.md

 # Hi, you've reached Andrey's Git! <br>I'm not in right now, please leave a message

-I am a software engineer with hands on expiriance using Python and JS.
+I am a software engineer with hands on expiriance using Python.
 I am passionate about technologies and love to learn new things, always learninig to beacome a better full front end developer.

 #### 🔭 I’m currently working on Cypress & Node.js projects

 ## ⚡ Tech Stack
-- 🗣 Python 𒑰 Java Script
+- 🗣 Python
-- 🎒 NodeJS 𒑰 React
+- 🎒
 - ☁ AWS
-- ♽ Docker 𒑰 Jenkins
+- ♽ Docker

 ## 📫 Get in touch